Corrections Division (Ottawa County Jail)

 - General Equivalency Diploma

-- United Fathers Program
+- New Beginnings Program

-- Substance Abuse Programs
+- Substance Use Disorder Programs

 The goal of these various programs is to assist inmates in becoming law abiding, productive members of the community once they are released from incarceration.